Will AI Replace Interpreters? Translation Tech vs. Human Nuance in 2025

 This role is classified as "mixed" rather than "automate," meaning AI is more likely to transform the job than eliminate it.
 In practice, this means interpreters are increasingly using AI as a preparation tool, running documents through machine translation before a session, using AI to maintain glossaries, or letting real-time AI assist with technical terminology.

 [Estimate] By 2028, overall exposure is projected to reach 77% and automation risk to climb to 68%.
-That trajectory suggests interpreters who refuse to adopt AI tools will find themselves increasingly uncompetitive, not because AI replaces them, but because AI-augmented interpreters will outperform them.
+That trajectory suggests interpreters who refuse to adopt AI tools will find themselves increasingly uncompetitive, not because AI replaces them, but because AI-augmented interpreters will outperform them on accuracy, terminology consistency, and turnaround time.

 What Interpreters Should Do Now